-The Finns believe that Rovaniemi in Lapland is Santa Claus’ home – in short the Christmas headquarters.
+The Finns and the rest of the World believe that Rovaniemi in Lapland, Finland is Santa Claus’ home – in short the Christmas headquarters.
 If you plan your family Christmas holiday here, your kids can take cookie making classes, calligraphy classes so they can write their Christmas wishes in the olden style etc. Definitely worth trying is the sled-led reindeer safari at the Sirmakko reindeer farm and the Arktikum, so your kids and rest of the family gets exposed to Northern Lights.
 Another must try attraction is Hotel Arctic Snow, which is made of only ice and snow and it provides the best Christmas feel.
 If you have time, also try the town called Napapiiri where you get to visit Santa Claus Village and Santa Park.

 Bath is the only city in United Kingdom which has been completely designated as a UNESCO World Heritage Site.
 Now, imagine celebrating your family Christmas holiday in such an old city, keeping up with the tradition.
 You can kick-start your Christmas celebrations by the musical celebration at The Theatre Royal and follow it up with mince pies and mulled wine.
 The theatre will continue with more dramas, musicals, and concerts so you can decide to stay indoors.
 The theatre is good but best is if you also take your celebrations outside, to visit the 18-day Bath Christmas Market, which sells only British handmade crafts.